MARDEN PARISH COUNCIL

 MPC owns two areas of open space, one being the main playing field with football pitch and two play areas and the other being a more tranquil area with a play trail and picnic benches.
 MPC also owns the parish cemetery which opened in 1932 following a compulsory purchase order from a local farm.
-A new section is due to open within the next two years and a further acre is still available for future interments.
+A new section was opened in 2022 and a further acre is still available for future interments.

 Over the years the role of the Parish Council has evolved and now includes running the annual summer play scheme, Christmas activities, managing the public conveniences, play equipment along with every day roles of risk assessments, finance, planning etc.

 Marden Parish Councillors will all be standing down at this year's Parish Council elections on Thursday 2nd May.
 If they so wish they can re-stand along with anyone else who wishes to be considered as a Parish Councillor.

 If you are interested and would like to find out what is involved pop into the parish office on a Monday, Tuesday or Friday morning between 10am and 12noon or from 5pm to 7pm on Tuesday 5th or 12th March when Ali will be around to answer any questions.
 Alternatively, Cllrs will be in attendance at the Open Morning on Saturday 9th March where you can ask a current Cllr want is required of a Cllr, what are the good bits (and bad!).
 Closing date for nominations is Friday 5th April at 4pm.

 Nomination papers are available from the Electoral Commission website using the link below: